Citizen Science

 The American kestrel (Falco sparverius) was once an abundant resident of the Northeast, but populations have steeply declined due to profound and widespread human interference in grassland habitats.
 Listed as a threatened species in New Jersey since 2012, the American kestrel poses a particular challenge to environmentalists working to restore their habitats, because this bird largely relies on existing tree cavities for nesting, rather than building new nests.

-In an effort to welcome the American kestrel back to the region, FoHVOS Community Conservation spearheaded an initiative to build and install 50 kestrel nesting boxes in the Hopewell Valley area.
+In 2019, FoHVOS spearheaded an initiative to grow kestrel numbers by installing 50 kestrel nesting boxes across Hopewell Valley.
 With the help of partner organizations and community volunteers, all 50 boxes were installed and kestrel breeding pairs quickly started raising chicks in them.
-Every year, successful nests are visited by a state biologist from NJ DEP’s Endangered and Nongame Species Program to band adults and hatchlings and track population recovery.
+In 2024 we hatched 81 kestrel chicks!
+Every year, chicks and adults are banded by state biologist from NJ DEP’s Endangered and Nongame Species Program to track population recovery.